shichao2023/personal-website/content/authors/admin/_index.md

 I am a third-year Ph.D. candidate in the Computer Science Department at Northwestern University, and my advisor is Prof Qi Zhu.
 I received my undergraduate degree from Shanghai Jiao Tong University (ACM Honors Class) in 2018.
 Previously, I was a research intern at MSRA, under the supervision of Jifeng Dai.
 I also worked as a research assistant at Shanghai Jiao Tong University BCMI Lab, directed by Professor Liqing Zhang.

-My research direction mainly focuses on artificial intelligence in the Cyber-Physical System.
+My research interests lie in the field of Artificial Intelligence and Cyber-Physical System, especially with the topic of learning with imperfect data.
 While AI is more and more frequently included as a component of a large complex system with various factors included (non-AI component, human in the loop, etc.), many challenges are exposed in actual development and integration.
 Instead of simply considering AI as a stand-alone software application, we should take more issues into account -- data availability and quality, resource/timing constraints, disturbance and attacks, generalization and adaptation, etc.